 Fallopian Tube Surgery- some women experience blocked or scarred fallopian tubes, which hinder their chances of pregnancy.
 Surgery may be needed in order to repair the tubes and allow eggs to pass along them.
 The success of this surgery depends on how damaged the fallopian tubes were to begin with.

 At Nurture Fertility, we can help you on your fertility journey.
-Our team of professionals will work to identify any issues that are plaguing your ability to get pregnant and advise you of the most suitable treatment to enable you to start a family.
+Our team of professionals will work to identify any issues that are preventing your ability to get pregnant and advise you of the most suitable treatment to enable you to start a family.

 For more information, you can contact a member of our team by visiting our contact page, or by giving us a call on 0115 896 1900.